Pacifico Silano, John John

 In the project John John, Pacifico Silano sources imagery of John F. Kennedy Jr. from vintage tabloid magazines and newspapers, reworking their content and meaning through silkscreen, monotype, and photo-collage.
 As the twenty year anniversary of JFK Jr.’s tragic death closely approaches, we are left to wonder what might have been.

-Pacifico Silano is a lens-based artist whose work is an investigation into lost histories of the LGBTQ community.
+Pacifico Silano is a lens-based artist whose work is an exploration of print culture and the circulation of imagery.
 Born in Brooklyn, NY, he received his MFA in Photography from the School of Visual Arts.
 His work has been exhibited in group shows, including at the Bronx Museum; Context, Miami; Oude Kerk, Amsterdam; and ClampArt, New York City.
 He had a solo show at Baxter ST@CCNY in 2016.
 Reviews of his work have appeared in The New Yorker, Artforum, Newsweek and The New York Times.
 He is a winner of the Individual Photographer’s Fellowship from the Aaron Siskind Foundation and a Finalist for the Aperture Foundation Portfolio Prize.
-He was chosen both as an Artist in Residence at Light Work in Syracuse, NY and for the Workspace Residency of Baxter St@CCNY.
-He is also a 2016 fellow in Photography with the New York Foundation for the Arts.
+He was chosen as an Artist in Residence at Light Work in Syracuse, NY, granted a Workspace Residency at Baxter Street CCNY and is currently a Key Holder Resident at the Lower East Side Printshop.
+He is a 2016 fellow in Photography with the New York Foundation for the Arts.
+A selection of his work will be included in the exhibition “Fantasy America” at The Warhol Museum in the Fall of 2020.